 We have been devastated by the start and rapid growth of a fire within the Columbia Gorge.
 As many of us will see the blackened trees and scorched earth, I would love to see Oregonians again stand-up and organize a reclamation program for the Columbia Gorge.Read More “The smoke was so dense, it blocked out the sun.”

 My most recent blog!
 It’s a pep talk from a biologist!
-When your egg and sperm purposefully came together to make you “you,” you became a unique and beautiful potential!Read More A Biologist’s Pep Talk: The Story of Your Amazing Conception
+When your egg and sperm purposefully came together to make you “you,” you became a unique and beautiful potential!Read More A Biologist’s Pep Talk: Your Amazing Conception

 From a biologist’s point of view, skin color is just an adaptation that showed up long ago to help people survive in different environments.
 All of us, red or yellow or black or white, we came from the same ancestors, so are genetic cousins.Read More The Color of Our Skin from a Biologist’s Perspective